MinecraftForge/Documentation/docs/events/intro.md

 Sub Events
 ----------

-Many events have different variations of themselves, these can be different but all based around one common factor (e.g. `PlayerEvent`) or can be an event that has multiple phases (e.g. `PotionBrewEvent`).
+Many events have different variations of themselves.
+These can be different but all based around one common factor (e.g. `PlayerEvent`) or can be an event that has multiple phases (e.g. `PotionBrewEvent`).
 Take note that if you listen to the parent event class, you will receive calls to your method for *all* subclasses.

 Mod Event Bus
 -------------

 The mod event bus is primarily used for listening to lifecycle events in which mods should initialize.
 Many of these events are also ran in parallel so mods can be initialized at the same time.
-This does mean you can't directly execute code from other mods in these events, use the `InterModComms` system for that.
+This does mean you can't directly execute code from other mods in these events.
+Use the `InterModComms` system for that.

 These are the four most commonly used lifecycle events that are called during mod initialization on the mod event bus:

 * `FMLCommonSetupEvent`
 * `FMLClientSetupEvent` & `FMLDedicatedServerSetupEvent`
 * `InterModEnqueueEvent`